grinnellm/SpawnIndex/README.md

     ## [1] 0.3266324

-In this example, 100 kg of SOK product was produced by 0.327 t of spawning Pacific Herring.
+In this example, 100 kg of SOK was produced by 0.327 t of spawning Pacific Herring.

 ## Additional information